AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors.rst

   with this power comes responsibility - try hard to keep things organized.

+- We can have the assignments in ``/notebooks`` while providing whole-filesystem access (so that students can also access ``/coursedata``).

+- Submissions are hidden by more than just timestamps.

+- While not part of nbgrader, we have a way to isolate the grading process so that students can't access other instructor files.

 To use nbgrader:

 - Request a course as above.

-- Once you log in to your course's environment, a per-course ``/course`` (instructors only) and ``/srv/nbgrader/exchange`` (instructors and students) are mounted.
+- Once you log in to your course's environment, the per-course ``/course`` (instructors only) and ``/srv/nbgrader/exchange`` (instructors and students, if requested) are mounted.

-- You can use the ``Formgrader`` tab at the top to manage the process (this automatically appears for instructors).
-This is the easiest way, because it will automatically set up the course directory, open assignments, etc.
+- You can use the ``Formgrader`` tab at the top to manage the whole nbgrader process (this automatically appears for instructors).
+This is the easiest way, because it will automatically set up the course directory, create assignment directories, etc.  But, you can use the ``nbgrader`` command line, too.
+It is especially useful for autograding.

 - It's good to know how we arrange the course directory anyway, especially if you want to manage things yourself without Formgrader.